-Currently, we are in the process of applying for trademark protection for our own branded stevia products and have filed a number of trademark applications in the North American and European markets.
-We have one trademark registration and 6 pending applications in the United States; 6 registrations and 2 pending applications in Canada; and 2 pending applications in the European Union.
+Currently, we are in the process of applying for trademark protection for our own products and have filed a number of trademark applications in the North American and European markets.
 All pending applications are in various stages of the application process and there can be no guarantee that registration will be received.
 Failure to obtain such registrations may prevent us from protecting our brand recognition.
 See "Corporate Structure and Development of the Business - Intellectual Property".